rkonada/chess/README.md

-not done yet. pieces can move, cant take. chess logic not started
+Project not completed yet.
+Pieces can move correctly but cannot capture.